Rick Wakeman: 1998–2008: Career resurgence, English Rock Ensemble revival, and final Yes tenure

-In April 2002, Wakeman rejoined Yes for the fifth and final time, and said it took eight months to get the necessary paperwork to make it happen.
-The band toured worldwide with the Full Circle Tour and 35th Anniversary Tours, which ran from 2002 to 2004.
-Wakeman described the band's playing during his return: "It was far and away the best the band had ever been ... there was no staleness, there was a lot of freshness."
-The only new studio material worked on during this time were bonus tracks on The Ultimate Yes: 35th Anniversary Collection.
-After the 2004 tour Yes entered a four-year hiatus, during which Wakeman retired from large scale tours following ongoing health problems.
-When the band regrouped in 2008, Wakeman's son Oliver replaced him on keyboards.
+In April 2002, Wakeman rejoined Yes for the fifth and final tenure, later noting that finalising the necessary paperwork took eight months.
+The band embarked on an extensive worldwide itinerary, completing the Full Circle Tour and subsequent 35th Anniversary Tours between 2002 and 2004.
+Wakeman highly praised the group's musical form during this period, stating: "It was far and away the best the band had ever been ... there was no staleness, there was a lot of freshness."
+Following the conclusion of the 2004 tour, Yes entered a four-year hiatus.
+During this window, Wakeman retired from large-scale international touring due to ongoing health problems.
+When the band regrouped in 2008, his son Oliver Wakeman replaced him on keyboards.

-In April 2005, Wakeman and his band performed three shows in Havana, Cuba, including an outdoor show attended by an estimated 10,000 people.
-They came about after Wakeman was offered to perform there to support a charitable foundation that supports a children's cancer hospital.
-The first two shows were filmed and released as Made in Cuba, proceeds from which were given to the hospital.
-Cuban leader Fidel Castro greeted Wakeman, thanking him for his humanitarian support.
-Wakeman received some criticism following the visit, which upset him personally and made him consider retiring from live performance.
-He addressed the false accusations on his website, clarifying that the visit was not staged for political reasons.
-Wakeman later revealed that Castro gave him some earth surrounding Che Guevara's grave.
+In April 2005, Wakeman and his backing band performed three concerts in Havana, Cuba, highlighted by an open-air event attended by an estimated 10,000 people.
+The dates were arranged to support a humanitarian charity aiding a local children's cancer hospital.
+The first two performances were filmed and released as the concert video Made in Cuba, with all proceeds directly allocated to the medical facility.
+Cuban leader Fidel Castro met with Wakeman personally to express gratitude for his humanitarian efforts.
+The trip drew external political criticism, which deeply distressed Wakeman and briefly prompted him to consider retiring from live performance altogether.
+He subsequently issued a clarification on his website, emphasizing that the trip was humanitarian rather than political.
+Wakeman later revealed that during their meeting, Castro had gifted him earth taken from the gravesite of Che Guevara.

-In June 2006, Wakeman toured the US with a solo piano tour.
-This was followed by a performance of Return to the Centre of the Earth with his band, orchestra, and choir in Quebec, Canada.
-The show featured Jon Anderson as a guest performer, which led to the pair touring the UK together as Anderson/Wakeman.
-Wakeman scored the 2007 documentary film In Search of the Great Beast 666, about the life of occultist Aleister Crowley.
-He toured the UK in 2007 with a new production, the Grumpy Old Picture Show.
-Inspired by his appearances on Grumpy Old Men, the show combined live performances and stories with visual accompaniments including old photos and pre-recorded sketches.
-The initial run of 14 dates were so successful, Wakeman completed a further 24 dates in the following year.
+In June 2006, Wakeman completed a solo piano tour across the US.
+This was followed by a staging of Return to the Centre of the Earth in Quebec, Canada, utilising his core group alongside a full orchestra and choir.
+The production featured Jon Anderson as a special guest vocalist, which directly inspired the two musicians to tour the UK together as an acoustic duo as Anderson/Wakeman.
+Turning to film work, Wakeman composed the score for the 2007 documentary film In Search of the Great Beast 666, which explored the life of occultist Aleister Crowley.
+He toured the UK later that year with a new stage production titled The Grumpy Old Picture Show.
+Inspired by his appearances on Grumpy Old Men, the show integrated live keyboard performances and spoken-word anecdotes with pre-recorded visual sketches and vintage photographs.
+The initial 14-date run proved highly successful, prompting Wakeman to complete an additional 24 dates the following year.